donbidon/tunneled-webhooks/README.md

 and restart nginx.

 ### Application config
-Copy "data/config.skeleton.php" to "data/config.php" and put ngrok path/Telegram token to the new file:
+Copy "data/config.skeleton.php" to "data/config.php" and put ngrok path & Telegram token to the new file:
 ```ini
 ...
 ;;;